VisualFP/docs/SA/design_concept/content/introduction/introduction.typ

 = Introduction

-This section discusses the motivation behind VisualFP, what it aims it intends to achieve, and the research that was done about existing alternatives.
+This section discusses the motivation behind VisualFP, what it aims to achieve, and the research that was done about existing alternatives.

 Some sections from @motivation Motivation and @goals Goals have been taken